-I went to camp for three years — eighth through tenth grades.
+I went to camp in the 1970s for three years — eighth through tenth grades.

-As an eighth grader I attended a General Association of Regular Baptist Churches (GARBC) Youth camp.
+As an eighth-grader, I attended Camp Patmos, a General Association of Regular Baptist Churches (GARBC) youth camp.
 Camp Patmos is located on Kelley’s Island in Lake Erie.
 I don’t remember much about my week at Camp Patmos.
 One thing that stands out is that one of the older boys in my cabin took the camera of another boy while he was away from the cabin and took pictures of his genitals.
 I can only imagine the horror of the boy’s parents when they saw the developed pictures.

 I attended Camp Chautauqua in Miamisburg, Ohio the summers of 1972 and 1973.
 The camp is owned and operated by the Baptist Bible Fellowship (BBF).
-The Church I attended at the time, Trinity Baptist Church in Findlay Ohio, is a BBF affiliated church.
-Numerous BBF churches from Ohio, Kentucky, and West Virginia, brought their teenagers to Camp Chautauqua for a week of spiritual challenge, with a little bit of fun thrown in to keep the teens happy.
+The church I attended at the time, Trinity Baptist Church in Findlay Ohio, is a BBF affiliated church.
+Numerous BBF churches from Ohio, Kentucky, and West Virginia, brought their teenagers to Camp Chautauqua for a week of spiritual challenge, with a little bit of fun thrown in to keep campers happy.

 The first year I went to Camp Chautauqua, Gene Milioni, the pastor of Trinity Baptist, was our cabin counselor.
 He was pretty easy to outwit.
 The next year, the youth pastor, Bruce Turner, was the cabin counselor, (please see Dear Bruce Turner) and he proved to be every bit our match.
 He was not so far removed from his own youth that he had forgotten the dangers of putting a bunch of teenage boys and girls in proximity to one another.